 - Echocardiogram to evaluate for heart disease.

-Despite treatment, the prognosis is poor and lots of cats are euthanized due to poor quality of life and recurrences.
-However, newer anti-thrombotics that with hope helps cats with aortic thromboembolisms live longer are currently being evaluated and may be available in the next 5 years.
+Despite treatment, the prognosis is poor, and many cats are euthanized due to poor quality of life and recurrences.
+However, newer anti-thrombotic that with hope helps cats with aortic thromboembolisms live longer are currently being evaluated and may be available in the next five years.

 Clinical trials

-There are lots of current studies looking into different treatment options for saddle thrombi and also for ways to stop new clots from forming.
+Many current studies are looking into different treatment options for saddle thrombi and ways to stop new clots from forming.

 Prevention